QTank/sequence_alignment/README.md

 - Qiskit

 ## Run
-Once the prerequisites are installed, then you can run the quantum sequence alignment by the following command,
+Once the prerequisites are installed, then you can run the quantum sequence alignment by the following command:

 python3 sequence_alignment.py